Paul Donovan (economist)

 Paul Donovan is a British economist and author.
 He is Global Chief Economist for the Swiss financial services firm UBS Wealth Management.

 Education

 Donovan attended Howard of Effingham School in Surrey before going on to study Philosophy, Politics and Economics at St Anne's College, Oxford, graduating in 1993.
-He also holds an MSc in financial economics from the University of London.
+He also holds an MSc in financial economics from SOAS University of London.
 Donovan is an Honorary Fellow and Johnson Honorary Fellow of St Anne's College, and a member of the Vice Chancellor's Circle of Oxford University.
 He was made a Fellow of the Royal Economic Society in May 2025.

 Career

 In 1992 Donovan joined UBS Phillips and Drew, as the investment banking arm of UBS was then known, as an intern in the Fixed Income economics department.
 In 1995 he moved to be global economist.
 His appointment as Global Chief Economist of UBS Wealth Management was announced in June 2016.
 He has been a managing director of UBS since 2004 and sits as a member of the Wealth Management Global Investment Committee.
 He is a member of UBS Pride, the UBS Art Board, and the UBS Sustainable and Impact Investment Institute, and participates in the UBS Nobel Perspectives program.
 Donovan is also a member of the World Economic Forum's Chief Economist Community.